TooTallNate/NodObjC/README.md

 Introduction
 ------------

-This module offers a bi-directional bridge between NodeJS and the Objective-C runtime.
+This module offers a bi-directional bridge between Node.js and the Objective-C runtime.
 What does that mean exactly?
 Well due to the design of the Objective-C runtime, it is possible to _port_ the entire API to other languages.
 There are quite a few bridges for Obj-C so one for node was a necessity.